ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 This is an algorithm of searching the segment:

-1. Launch 64-bit version of the x64dbg debugger.
+1. Launch 64-bit version of the x64dbg debugger administrator privileges.
 Example path of the debugger's executable file is `C:\Program Files\x64dbg\release\x64\x64dbg.exe`.

 2. Select "Attach" item of the "File" menu.
 You will see a dialog with list of launched 64-bit applications at the moment: